If you wait for permission to get started with anything, be prepared to wait a long time

 Jeff Goins wrote a really profound article about not waiting to be chosen and it really hit me when I read it.
 Why wait for anyone’s approval to be considered an expert?

-The truth is, people’s views and judgements are always going to be subjective as everyone has different perceptions.
+The truth is, people’s views and judgments are always going to be subjective as everyone has different perceptions.
 If you spent your whole life trying to live up to their expectations then you would simply be waiting forever, because you can’t please everybody, especially yourself due to hurting your self-esteem and self-worth along the way.

 You are enough